CodePlatoon/curriculum_old/README.md

 ## Submitting Work for Review
 1. Navigate to your desktop from your terminal(`cd ~/desktop`)
-2. Hit the `Fork` icon on the top right to copy the repo to your username instead of `indiaplatoon`
+2. Hit the `Fork` icon on the top right to copy the repo to your username instead of `julietplatoon`
 3. Clone down the repository to your desktop (`git clone REPO_LINK.git`)
 4. Checkout a new branch (`git checkout -b SOLO/PAIR_YOUR_GITHUB_USERNAME`)
 5. Update whatever work you need to